 Enjoy a complementary breakfast of your choice with your stay with us.
 Eggs benedict is the house special, but the inn welcomes you, along with your favorite breakfast desires.

-Heavitree's Proprietor and owner Charlotte Geer has made Heavitree her life's work and passion project saving the building and moving it to his current location and the painstaking process of restoring the homes original interior using historically accurate materials and methods operating as her home for over 30 years and now open to the public to be shared and enjoyed.
+Heavitree's Proprietor and owner Charlotte Geer has made Heavitree her life's work,and passion project.
+Saving the building and moving it to his current location.
+The painstaking process of restoring the homes original interior using historically accurate materials and methods, was a labor of love which is still continuing to this day.
+The building served as her home for over 30 years. and is now open to the public to be shared and enjoyed.